skatkov/stoic/README.md

 Will open todays journal entry in editor

-`stoic -about`

-Prints out information about cli app

 `stoic -list` (beta)

 Lists all existing entries and allows to pick one for edit.